Wearable Science

 Electricity T-shirt

-These science and engineering educational T-shirts have been created for educational non-profits for the purpose of making science and engineering more approachable to children,
+These science and engineering educational T-shirts have been created for educational non-profits for the purpose of making science and engineering more approachable to children, to inspire them into much needed careers in science and technology.

 Electricity T-shirt Sketch